CubeFlix/cubeflix.github.io/README.md

 ![Item Shop 2](images/itemshop2.png)

-A tool for getting bazaar price data and item shop price data, specifically items that can be traded with the bazaar for a profit.
+A website tool for getting bazaar price data and item shop price data, specifically items that can be traded with the bazaar for a profit.

 Skyblock has item shops and a bazaar, which have differences in price.
 You can take advantage of this by buying stuff from the item shop and selling it to the bazaar for a profit.